-PCB4 with Manual Override switch On
+Unit Board with Manual Override Switch

-Figure A.18 Manual Override
+Figure A.2.1 Manual Override

-If the switch is in Manual or Off postion on PCB4, the touchscreen controls no longer control the vacuum pump.
-Moving the switch back to the Automatic position puts the unit under the control of the TotalAlert Embedded control system.
+If the switch is in Manual or Off position on the unit board, the touchscreen controls no longer control the vacuum pump.
+Moving the switch back to the Automatic position puts the unit under the control of the TotalAlert 360 control system.

-CAUTION: The "Manual Override" mode of operation should only be used for emergencies such as a loss of unit display board or loss of display touchscreen and should not be used for normal operation.
+CAUTION: The "Manual Override" mode of operation should only be used for emergencies such as a loss of the display touchscreen and should not be used for normal operation.